greg-js/arch-wiki-md-repo/wiki/_content/MTP.md

 ### gvfs-mtp

-If you have installed the [gvfs-mtp](https://www.archlinux.org/packages/?name=gvfs-mtp) package, and your device doesn't show up in the file manager, you might need to reboot or write a udev rule in order to auto-mount the device.
+If you have installed the [gvfs-mtp](https://www.archlinux.org/packages/?name=gvfs-mtp) package, and your device does not show up in the file manager, you might need to reboot or write a udev rule in order to auto-mount the device.

 Plug your device and get the vendor-id and product-id,respectively: